mfilej/dotfiles/README.md

 ### Vim/NeoVim

-Launch vim and run `:PackUpdate`.
+Bootstrap [minpac][] by launching vim and running `:PackUpdate`.
 If vim is having problems starting because of missing plugins, launch with `vim --clean`.

 ### Homebrew